-- 1. Your first paper is due on February 8, at 9am.
-It should be double spaced, approximately four to six pages (1000 to 1800 words) in a reasonable font, such as 11 point Times, with reasonable (e.g. one-inch) margins. - 2.
+- A hard copy of your first paper is due in class on Thursday, February 9, at 9am.
+It should be double spaced, approximately four to six pages (1000 to 1800 words) in a reasonable font, such as 11 point Times, with reasonable (e.g. one-inch) margins.
+Paginate your paper.
+Do not right justify (i.e. fully justify) it. - 2.
 The topic of your first paper should be a theme in Descartes's Meditations, one that arises in the Objections and Replies.
 A sufficient collection of the objections and replies, organized thematically, are available in my Themes in the Objections and Replies, which is available on the course website.
-Your paper should consider an argument from Descartes's work, at least one objection to that argument, and Descartes's response to that objection. - 3.
+Your paper should consider an argument from Descartes's work, at least one objection to that argument, and Descartes's response(s) to that (or those) objection(s). - 3.
 Your paper must have a thesis in which you defend a specific argument, conclusion, or view.
 You may defend either Descartes's view or that of the objector you are discussing.
 Alternatively, you may defend a third view. - 4.
+Standards for academic writing vary by discipline.
+Philosophical writing should be attentive to every detail.
+Write simply, and clearly.
+Minimize use of jargon.
+Observe standard rules of grammar and spelling.
 Avoid history and biography.
-Focus on the arguments. - 5.
-Observe basic rules of grammar and spelling.
-Avoid jargon.
-Write simply, and clearly.
-Proofread your paper.
-Ask a good writer to read and comment on your paper. - 6.
-Two important, idiosyncratic formatting guidelines: Do not right justify (i.e. fully justify) your paper.
-Paginate. - 7.
+Focus on the arguments.
+Avoid these common infelicities: Conclusions are based on evidence, not off of evidence.
+'Reference' should not be used as a verb.
+Do not use 'critique' where 'criticism' will do. - 5.
 Any citation method which allows me easily to trace your sources is acceptable.
 References to pages in the Ariew and Watkins collection may be indicated, in line: "We owe a great debt to those who point out faults" (Pascal, AW 109).
 References to Themes in the Objections and Replies may also be indicated in line: "It is certain that ignorance is merely a defect, so we do not need any positive faculty in order to be ignorant" (Hobbes, TOR 45).
-Other sources require a list of references at the end of the paper, along with in-line citations.
+Other sources you consult while writing, including any websites you visit and any persons with whom you talk, must be noted.
+Provide for these a list of references at the end of the paper in addition to any appropriate in-line citations.
 Internet sources must include a live URL.
-I must be able to trace the source. - 8.
-Violations of academic integrity, like plagiarism, can and will lead to failing grades.
-Remember to acknowledge any assistance you have had on your paper, including assistance from the Writing Center.
-The Hamilton College Honor Code will be enforced.
+I must be able to trace the source.
+For citations of personal discussions, a footnote like the following may be appropriate: